gavinmcfarland/personal-site/content/posts/2019/09/something-else.md

 ---
-test: something
+title: Something Else
 ---

-# Another title
+# Something Else

 I found a lot of the time before try to design they often miss out Norwich that goes towards understanding y they solve the problem the way they did.